FRESHWATER CONSERVATION ECOLOGY

 Population Ecology

-The broader goal of nearly all our research is to understand why and how populations change over time.
-Answering these questions can help us better asses the current status of species and how it might change under alternative scenarios.
+A broader goal of nearly all our projects is to understand why and how populations change over time, to better asses species status and implications of future scenarios.

 Investigating survivorship of captive-reared Carolina heelsplitter mussels to inform species recovery.